olson-sean-k/plexus-web/src/index.md

     public API is stabilized in the `0.1.x` series.

-Unlike many other mesh processing libraries, Plexus avoids exposing low-level topological operations such as inserting individual vertices.
+Unlike many other mesh processing libraries, Plexus avoids exposing low-level topological operations such as inserting individual vertices into a graph.
 These kinds of operations are easily performed incorrectly and often require manual verification.
 Instead, Plexus exposes more abstract operations that maintain topological consistency while being agnostic to geometry.
 Graphs are manipulated in a way that is more similar to 3D modeling software, for example.

-Please see the [user guide](user-guide/getting-started.md) to learn about using Plexus.
+Please see the [user guide](user-guide/getting-started.md) to get started.

 ## Contributing